Devdharpatil/Flutter_Recipe_App/README.md

    * Ensure you have Flutter (latest stable version) installed.
 See [Flutter installation guide](https://flutter.dev/docs/get-started/install).
    * A code editor like VS Code or Android Studio.
    * Access to a Spoonacular API key.
-   * A Supabase project set up with the required tables (see schema details in phase documentation) and Auth configured.
+   * A Supabase project set up with the required tables and Auth configured.

 **2. Clone the Repository:**
    ```bash